lrodorigo/py-pingu/README.md

 ## Changelog
 29/10/2019
+- It's now possible to probe each interface using a different wait period. (e.g. `wlo1` each 20 seconds, `eth0` each 200 seconds).
-- Added support for non-ethernet interfaces (such as PPP serial modem).
+- Added the support for non-ethernet interfaces (such as PPP serial modem).
-When using a non-ethernet interface a L3 raw-socket is used.
+When using a non-ethernet interface a L3 raw-socket is used and the ARP resolution is not performed.
+The destination gateway for point-to-point interfaces is shown as `None` in the log.

 ## Authors